kraftl-UL/supML/README.md

 |Random Forest5 (max_nodes = 5000, ntrees = 140) (bagging: mtry = 27)|`339.74`            |` 0.75`             |

-RandomForst(3,4,5) took extensive computational time due to the rise in max_nodes or ntrees.
+Random Forest(3,4,5) took extensive computational time due to the rise in max_nodes or ntrees.
 We made those calculations to figure whether an increase of nods would improve the model substantially.
 This was not the case.
 Therefore we conclude the best random forest due to the best mix of RMSE, R$^2$ and computational time to be Random Forest2.

 ## Comparison and Conclusion

-After having trained and evaluated all models based on the size of error terms, we
+After having trained and evaluated all models based on the size of error terms, we decide to make the prediction by using Random Forest2.

 |                |RMSE                         |R$^2$|